gmolveau/elsebreak.info/content/post/gregoire/letsencrypt-apache2-errors.md

 ]
 date = "2017-01-31"
 menu = "main"
+githubIssueID = 1
 +++

 I wanted to use letsencrypt on new virtualhosts with apache2 that didn't have any certificates.

 I encountered all these errors ...
 - `The server could not connect to the client to verify the domain :: Failed to connect to x.x.x.x:443 for TLS-SNI-01 challenge`
 - `Server only speaks HTTP, not TLS`
 - `MisconfigurationError: Error while running apache2ctl graceful.`